SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI VZU-6994AD.md

 Physical fixed interfaces:

-- Input(type in)
+- Input (type in)
 - Output (type out)

 ### Connections

 #### Internal Connections

-- **Between the input and output**,an internal connection is created when the **operating state of the CMPA** is active.
+- **Between the input and output**, an internal connection is created when the **operating state of the CMPA** is active.
 The connection is interrupted when the CMPA is in Standby or Beam Off Sequence.